About the Boston Harborwalk

 Thank You to Our Partners

 This web tool was created by Boston Harbor Now in collaboration with the Boston Planning & Development Agency and the Massachusetts Department of Environmental Protection with monetary contributions made possible through the Public Waterfront Act public mitigation funds.
+In addition, thank you to Boston Marine Society for marketing and outreach support.
 A very special thank you to all who helped create, review, and edit content for this website.